-NOTE: Any deviation from this policy requires the approval of the Director.
+NOTE: Any deviation from the age requirement policy requires the approval of the Director.
 Enrollment is done without regard to race, sex, religion, or national origin.

 TUITION AND PAYMENTS

 GMPS is a non-profit organization.
 Tuition fees are the only source of income to cover our operating expenses for salaries, rent, program supplies and equipment, building maintenance, and insurance.
 Rates are based on covering these expenses while making sure that we are competitive with the market for the services and quality we provide.
 All tuition payments are not refundable.

 GMPS tuition and payment policies are as follows:

 We use an automated system for collection of tuition and extended day payments.
 Tuition Express, which is part of our Procare Software management system, allows us to process tuition and fee payments safely, quickly and efficiently.
 Each family will register in Procare after class placements are made in the spring.
 They will then have access to their MyProcare account.
 Families can print out payment history from the parent portal for your employer’s child care benefit program and for their end of year taxes.

 Every family must fill out a Tuition Express authorization form with either a credit card (3% fee will be added) or bank account for ACH payment (no fee) in the parent portal on the website.
 When tuition or enrichment fees are due, you will receive an emailed invoice one week prior to the due date.
 Payments can be made by check or cash prior to the due date.
 On the due date, the balance will be charged to your preferred method of payment indicated on your Tuition Express form.